polipones/pod-hugo-main-website/content/posts/elections/sp_2024_1/index.md

 ---
 # Will be displayed at top of the page as main heading
-title: Volby na správce projektů # TODO
+title: Volby na správce projektů
 # Short post description
-description: "" # TODO
+description: "Informace k doplňujícím volbám správce projektů."
-author: "Web admin" # TODO
+author: "Web admin"
-tags: [] # TODO
+tags: [Volby]

 # HideThisTranslation: true # Uncomment this if you don't want to link this translation of page in translations